Euripides: Transmission

 The textual transmission of the plays, from the 5th century BC, when they were first written, until the era of the printing press, was a largely haphazard process.
-Much of Euripides' work was lost and corrupted; but the period also included triumphs by scholars and copyists, thanks to whom much was recovered and preserved.
-Summaries of the transmission are often found in modern editions of the plays, three of which are used as sources for this summary.
+Much of Euripides's work was lost or corrupted; but the period also included triumphs by scholars and copyists, thanks to whom much was recovered and preserved.
+Summaries of the transmission are often found in modern scholarly editions of the plays, three of which are used as sources for this summary.

 The plays of Euripides, like those of Aeschylus and Sophocles, circulated in written form.
-But literary conventions that we take for granted today had not been inventedthere was no spacing between words; no consistency in punctuation, nor elisions; no marks for breathings and accents (guides to pronunciation, and word recognition); no convention to denote change of speaker; no stage directions; and verse was written straight across the page, like prose.
+But literary conventions that we take for granted today had not been invented: there was no spacing between words; no consistency in punctuation, nor elisions; no marks for breathings and accents (guides to pronunciation, and word recognition); no convention to denote change of speaker; no stage directions; and verse was written straight across the page, like prose.
 Possibly, those who bought texts supplied their own interpretative markings.
 Papyri discoveries have indicated, for example, that a change in speakers was loosely denoted with a variety of signs, such as equivalents of the modern dash, colon, and full-stop.
 The absence of modern literary conventions (which aid comprehension), was an early and persistent source of errors, affecting transmission.
 Errors were also introduced when Athens replaced its old Attic alphabet with the Ionian alphabet, a change sanctioned by law in 403–402 BC, adding a new complication to the task of copying.
 Many more errors came from the tendency of actors to interpolate words and sentences, producing so many corruptions and variations that a law was proposed by Lycurgus of Athens in 330 BC "that the plays of Aeschylus, Sophocles and Euripides should be written down and preserved in a public office; and that the town clerk should read the text over with the actors; and that all performances which did not comply with this regulation should be illegal."
 The law was soon disregarded, and actors continued to make changes until about 200 BC, after which the habit ceased.
 It was about then that Aristophanes of Byzantium compiled an edition of all the extant plays of Euripides, collated from pre-Alexandrian texts, furnished with introductions and accompanied by a commentary that was "published" separately.
 This became the "standard edition" for the future, and it featured some of the literary conventions that modern readers expect: there was still no spacing between words; little or no punctuation; and no stage directions; but abbreviated names denoted changes of speaker; lyrics were broken into "cola" and "strophai", or lines and stanzas; and a system of accentuation was introduced.